Sherbstreit/sherbstreit.github.io/_posts/2021-04-28-image_classifier.md

 ### The model did very well in the forest, sea, streets and building classes.
 The model still has a hard time reading new glacier or mountain images.
 When presented with a "trick" image containing sea, mountains and forest, the model identifies this as forest.
-While this is not totally incorrect, the majority of the image is sea and I would have preferred it to be labeled as sea.
+While this is not totally incorrect, the majority of the image is sea and I would have preferred it to be labeled as sea. \n

 # Future Improvements